 One of the early adopters was Dunkin Donuts, in 2016, they used geofencing marketing to gain a competitive advantage by targeting customers who were near their competitors’ coffee shops.
 By setting up geofences around these locations, Dunkin’ Donuts was able to send targeted advertisements and coupons to potential customers.

-Marriott uses Proximity Marketing to enhance the guest experience in their hotels, with mobile phone enabled keyless entry and in-room personalisation.
+Marriott enhances the guest experience in their hotels with mobile phone enabled keyless entry and in-room personalisation.
 By using their mobile app, Bluetooth enabled beacons allow guests to access their rooms without a key and receive personalised offers and recommendations based on their location and preferences.

-The annual music festival Coachella uses Proximity Marketing to enhance the attendee experience, with geofencing and push notifications providing real-time updates on artist schedules, food and beverage options, and exclusive offers.
+The annual music festival Coachella enhances the attendee experience with geofencing and push notifications providing real-time updates on artist schedules, food and beverage options, and exclusive offers.
 This has helped increase customer satisfaction and engagement, with attendees spending more time at the festival and making more purchases.

 Macy’s uses beacon technology in their stores to send personalised messages and offers to customers when they are near a product display or promotion.
 This has led to increased foot traffic and higher conversion rates, with customers who receive a message or personalised offers being 20% more likely to make a purchase.

-These examples demonstrate the power and versatility of Proximity Marketing as a marketing technique.
-By leveraging both mobile device technology and targeted messaging, you can enhance your customer experience, drive sales, and build stronger relationships with customers.
+These examples demonstrate the power and versatility of mobile device technology and targeted messaging, to enhance customer experience, drive sales, and build stronger relationships with customers.

 One of the main challenges is privacy.
 Customers may feel uncomfortable with businesses collecting their location data, and there may be regulations in place that limit what data can be collected and how it can be used.